superfly/flyctl/README.md

 ```

 `flyctl` will operate against the `banana` app unless overridden by the -a flag or other app name setting in the command line.

+## Building on Windows

+There is a simple Powershell script, `winbuild.ps1`, which will run the code generation  for the help, format it and run a full build, leaving a new binary in the bin directory.